b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 &nbsp;

 ### FamilySearch
 Genealogy is important in Mormonism. ([[1](https://newsroom.churchofjesuschrist.org/topic/genealogy)], [[2](https://www.churchofjesuschrist.org/study/history/topics/family-history-and-genealogy?lang=eng)], [[3](https://www.churchofjesuschrist.org/study/manual/gospel-topics/family-history?lang=eng)], [[4](https://www.churchofjesuschrist.org/study/manual/gospel-topics/family-history-study-guide?lang=eng)]) I don't really see the same value in it that the church leadership does, perhaps it's because I'm some uncultured young whippersnapper.
-The church likes it so much that they [launched a website](https://www.churchofjesuschrist.org/study/history/topics/family-history-and-genealogy?lang=eng&id=p6#p6) dedicated for just that purpose.
+The church likes genealogy so much that they [launched a website](https://www.churchofjesuschrist.org/study/history/topics/family-history-and-genealogy?lang=eng&id=p6#p6) dedicated for just that purpose.
 As one might expect, they do have a page for the prophet of the restoration, [Joseph Smith Junior](https://ancestors.familysearch.org/en/KWJY-BPD/joseph-smith-jr-1805-1844).
 Since this site is owned and operated by the church, they're well within their rights to divulge as much or as little information they choose to.
 Imagining myself in the position of a common layperson who casually stumbled upon Joseph's page here, I think I wouldn't find anything out of place.

 Based on my exploration of Joseph's FamilySearch page, it appears that his records of temple ordinances (including sealing) require a login to obtain.
 At the time of writing these notes, I'm still a member with valid records.
 (I don't know if that will [[Strengthening Church Members Committee|change in the future]] 🤞) I don't know for certain if the site's privacy policy and terms of use would forbid me from copying the data and providing it here.
 I intuit that it sounds like something I would forbid, if I were in charge of writing terms of use.
 What I will do is describe the information I have access to, and urge you to independently reproduce the same results.